sn8ke01/Cybernomicon/ActiveDirectory/ActiveDirectoryAttackWorkflow.md

-# 2.3 Red Team oriented Recon & Enum
+# 2.3 Red Teaming Active Directory
+> This describes the workflow/process for attacking an Active Directory env

 Main tools [for this module]